Last Modified: 08 Oct 2014

 Travel north by train to Tangier (approx 5 hrs).

-Once an obligatory stop for artists, secret agents and millionaires, Tangier has been going through something of a renaissance of late, attracting international attention in its bid to host Expo 2012 and the nearby development of a huge Mediterranean port.
+Once an obligatory stop for artists, secret agents and millionaires, Tangier has been going through something of a renaissance of late.
 The medina and kasbah are well worth exploring, as are the cafes and patisseries around Place de la France in the Ville Nouvelle.
 The recently reconstructed beach promenade is lined with great restaurants and trendy clubs, where you can unwind and take in the charms of the city.

 - American Legation Museum - Free